About toddler play and cognitive development

 - Help your toddler put together basic puzzles.

 - Provide lots of fun bath toys so your child can enjoy measuring, scooping and pouring.
+You can talk about why some things sink and others float.

 - Give your toddler things to sort, like different coloured blocks or balls, or different sized plastic cups and containers.